ba-st/Willow/docs/Components.md

   html render: messageField
 ```

-You can also use some modification commands, for example:
+You can also use some modification commands.
+For example:

 ```smalltalk
 self componentSupplier
   singleLineTextFieldApplying: [:field | field setPlaceholderTo: 'johndoe@example.com'].
 ```

-will produce a component than when gets rendered will include "johndoe@example.com" as the ghosting text for the field.
+will produce a field than once rendered will offer as hint "johndoe@example.com".

-> `[:component | component command ]` can be used to evaluate some configuration commands that modifies the component behavior, but we will see it in the Commands section.
+> `[:component | component command ]` can be used to evaluate configuration commands that modify the component behavior.
+This will be covered in the Commands section.

 All the field components support a clear programmatic API:
 - `changeContentsTo: aText` will change the field contents to the provided text
 - `contents` will return the contained text
-- `notifyChangesTo:` can be used to subscribe for receiving a notification when the field content change
+- `notifyChangesTo:` can be used to subscribe for receiving a notification when the field content changes

-There's also a date field component (`self componentSupplier dateFieldApplying: []`), this component supports the messages `changeDateTo: aData` and `date` to set and retrieve the contained date.
+There's also a date field component (`self componentSupplier dateFieldApplying: []`), which supports the messages `changeDateTo: aData` and `date` to set and retrieve the contained date respectively.

-Also there's some number field options:
+Also there is protocol for numeric fields:
 - `decimalNumberFieldApplying:` accepting decimal numbers
 - `naturalNumberFieldApplying:` accepting natural numbers

-both supporting the `changeNumberTo:` and `number` API performing the necessary convertion.
+both support the `changeNumberTo:` and `number` API performing the necessary convertion.

 ## Selection

 ### Single Selection

 There's a variety of single selection components to choose.
 All of them support the same Selection API:
-- `currentSelection` returns the object selected, or raises `SelectionIsInvalid` in case there's no one
+- `currentSelection` returns the object selected, or raises `SelectionIsInvalid` in case there's none
-- `currentSelectionIfNone:` returns the object selected, or evaluates the provided block in case there's no one
+- `currentSelectionIfNone:` returns the object selected, or evaluates the provided block in case there's none
-- `withCurrentSelectionDo:` evaluates the provided block with the current selection if available
+- `withCurrentSelectionDo:` evaluates the provided block with the current selection, if available
 - `allowAnyOf:` allows to configure the available list of objects, tries to keep the current selection if possible
-- `disallowAll` clean up the available list, and invalidates the selection
+- `disallowAll` cleans up the available list, and invalidates the selection
-- `chooseEqualTo:` chooses the object from the list equal to the provided one, in case no one matches raises `SelectionIsInvalid`
+- `chooseEqualTo:` chooses the object from the list equal to the provided one, in case none matches it raises `SelectionIsInvalid`
 - `chooseAny`: If the available list is not empty select some object of it
 - `chooseAnySatisfying:ifNone:` choose any object satisfying the condition block, if none matches evaluate the alternative block
 - `allowsAnySatisfying:` returns true if some object matching the provided criteria is in the available list
-- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection change
+- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection changes

 The component supplier supports several single selection components:
 - `dropdownListApplying:` will provide a dropdown list